 Blackberries grew in the wild near Bessie’s house, so sometimes she’d make the cobbler with fresh berries.
 However, more often than not she had a big crowd to feed and needed more berries than she could pick.
 In that case, she’d use frozen.

-I’ve made this recipe many times since posting, and since I make it to serve just 2 to 4, it’s easy to gather (or afford) fresh blackberries.
-I’ve also played around with the sizes and now think the best way to serve this in 10 oz size souffle dishes.
+I’ve made this recipe many times since posting and have played around with the sizes.
+I now think the best way to serve this in 10 oz size souffle dishes.
 If you are making it for 4 people and want very small cobblers, 4 oz porcelain souffle dishes will work, but the 10 oz size is more realistic.

 - 1 teaspoon sugar

 - 3 tablespoons cold unsalted butter, cut into chunks (42 grams)

 - 1 tablespoon shortening (12 grams)

 - 1 egg light beaten or some heavy cream for brushing

 - Sparkling Sugar